 Q. What does it mean to be “fully-funded”?

 A. We provide monetary support for living expenses, tuition and a portion which you will apply to health insurance and fees.
 This stipend is adjusted each year for living expenses.

 Q. Will I be able to obtain outside scholarships?

 A. Yes.
-Information on the various outside scholarships and how to apply for them is available at graduateschool.wustl.edu/external-funding, engineering.wustl.edu/academics/graduate-admissions/tuition-financial-assistance/funding-support.html.
+Information on the various outside scholarships and how to apply for them is available at provost.wustl.edu/vpge/fellowships-funding-and-support/, engineering.wustl.edu/academics/graduate-admissions/tuition-financial-assistance/funding-support.html.

 Q. Are there resources on campus that support PhD students?

 A.Yes, Habif Health and Wellness offers medical and mental health services for graduate students.
 The Liberman Center offers a variety of clubs, seminars and workshops specifically geared toward graduate students.
 AGES is the Association of Graduate Engineering Students and all PhD students are members.
 AGES offers networking and social events.
 In addition, McKelvey Graduate Student Services office offers support for students for a variety of issues.